typedb/typedb-docs/06-management/02-users.md

 pageTitle: Managing Users
 keywords: grakn, management, authentication, users
 longTailKeywords: grakn managing users, grakn authentication, grakn users
-Summary: User authentication in Grakn KGMS.
+Summary: User authentication in Grakn Cluster.
 toc: false
 ---

-## Managing Users [KGMS ONLY]
+## Managing Users [Grakn Cluster ONLY]
-The ability to manage users and authenticate their access to [keyspaces](../06-management/01-keyspace.md) is limited to [Grakn KGMS](../05-cloud-deployment/01-kgms.md) and is not available in Grakn Core.
+The ability to manage users and authenticate their access to [databases](../06-management/01-database.md) is limited to Grakn Cluster and is not available in Grakn Core.

 In order to manage users, we first need to enter the Grakn User Management Console by running `grakn user-management`.
 We can then use the following commands to manage user authentication.